mixmastrbrock/rpi-check-in-local/README.md

     <img src="images/qz_prompt.png" alt="qz prompt" height="180">

     Be sure to select "Remember this decision" and click the "Allow" button.

-1. Point your iPad or other station to the Raspberry Pi:

-    Visit the [stations page](https://check-ins.planningcenteronline.com/stations) in Check-Ins and click to open the settings for your iPad station.

-    In the "Print Station" drop-down, choose your Raspberry Pi station you just created.

 1. Do a test check-in!